Synaptic plasticity alters the nature of chaos transition in neural networks: Equilibrium theory of learning

 where $I \equiv \int d x e^{\mathcal{H}(x)}$, and the corresponding effective Hamiltonian reads

 \textit{Homeostatic learning}.---The free energy reads

 where $I \equiv \int d x e^{\mathcal{H}(x)}$, and the corresponding effective Hamiltonian reads

-Next, we send the temperature to zero for concentrating the Boltzmann measure on the ground state, i.e., zero-speed points in the phase space.
-In this limit, we have to properly rescale the order parameters because of divergence behavior observed when $\beta\to\infty$.
+Next, we send the temperature to zero to concentrate the Boltzmann measure on the ground state, i.e., zero-speed points in the phase space.
+In this limit, we have to properly rescale the order parameters because of the divergence behavior observed when $\beta\to\infty$.
 A reasonable scaling behavior is specified below.

-This allows us to obtain the zero-temperature free energy, and the corresponding saddle point equations in the thermodynamic limit.
-The saddle point equations are obtained by setting the derivative of the free energy with respect to the associated order parameters and their conjugate counterparts zero.
+This allows us to obtain the zero-temperature free energy and the corresponding saddle point equations in the thermodynamic limit.
+The saddle point equations are obtained by setting the derivative of the free energy with respect to the associated order parameters and their conjugate counterparts to zero.
 Detailed analyses are given in Appendix~\ref{app-a}.
 Here, we summarize the main results.

 \textit{Hebbian learning}.---The free energy reads

 where $x^*=\operatorname{argmax}_x \mathcal{H}_0(x)$, and

 with the following zero-temperature saddle-point equations (SDEs):